yatw/BookmarksManager/README.md

 2. Sometimes Bootstrap can't load due to ```Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource at https://stackpath.bootstrapcdn.com/bootstrap/4.3.1/css/bootstrap.min.css.
 (Reason: CORS request did not succeed).```

+3. Free Hosting on Heroku means the app will inevitably "sleep".
+While the frontend may look normal and active, any backend request may take a while to "wake" the server up again.

+#### Challenges

+1. React child components depend on the state of each other.
+For example, table display links according to the search term and tags state in the navigation.
+Therefore, on search term input, navigation needs to notify app about update, and app then notify table.

 ## Frontend React Components